Human Behavior Atlas: Benchmarking Unified Psychological and Social Behavior Understanding

 \subsection{OmniSapiens-7B BAM}

-We introduce a simple variant, \model\ \textsc{BAM}, by equipping \model\ \textsc{SFT} with a Behavioral Adapter Module (BAM) that incorporates behavioral descriptors.
+We introduce a simple variant, \model\ \textsc{BAM}, by equipping \model\ \textsc{SFT} with a Behavioral Adapter Module (BAM) that incorporates behavioral descriptors, allowing us to examine the performance impact of integrating the behavioral descriptors (i.e., pose, prosody, and facial landmarks) into the LLM backbone.
 Behavioral analysis literature has sometimes framed end-to-end models trained on raw signals and feature-based approaches trained on the descriptors as \textit{mutually exclusive} choices~\citep{li2025endtoend1, luo2025multimodal}.
 We investigate if the approaches can interoperate non-invasively, allowing descriptors to augment end-to-end models without compromising backbone representations, which could otherwise cause destabilized features or catastrophic forgetting~\citep{ramasesh2021catastrophiceffect}.

 \textbf{Post-Pretraining Residual Adapter.} After full training, \model\ \textsc{SFT} is frozen and an adapter integrating behavioral descriptors is attached; with only the adapter and the classifier/decoder heads receiving gradient updates.
 Formally, we describe the time-dependent descriptors: